Menu

 oldcoastguardhotel.co.uk

 ‘Classic’ best describes the vibe here, but in the most stylish, laidback and inviting sense possible.
-Situated as you enter the stunning harbour village of Mousehole in far west Cornwall, the must-visit gastro pub and teeters over the water’s edge offering a variety of spaces to dine including the Upper Deck, bar, Sun Deck and sea-gazing Terrace.
+Situated as you enter the stunning harbour village of Mousehole in far west Cornwall, the must-visit gastro pub teeters over the water’s edge offering a variety of spaces to dine including the Upper Deck, bar, Sun Deck and sea-gazing Terrace.
 Meanwhile, the menu comprises a trio of courses such as starters of cauliflower and almond soup, salt fish croquettes and Fowey mussels, while the main event features dishes including sirloin of beef, roast pork loin, cod, brill and roasted butternut squash all accompanied by the trimmings.

 Dessert may take the lip-smacking form of chocolate delice, apple and blackberry crumble, panna cotta, and Cornish blue cheese, while tipples range from their award-winning wine list and Brandyclassics brandies to Cornish ales from St Austell Brewery, Harbour Brewing, Padstow Brewing and Verdant.
 They also have special children’s menus, and dogs are welcome in the bar or Sun Deck.